Eureka (Mother Mother album)

 Eureka is the third album by Vancouver-based indie rock band Mother Mother.
-It was produced by band member Ryan Guldemond and mixed by Mike Fraser (AC/DC, Metallica, Aerosmith, Joe Satriani).
+It was produced by band member Ryan Guldemond and mixed by Mike Fraser.

 Singles

 The album's first single, "The Stand", peaked at number 76 on the Canadian Hot 100 music chart.
 Its second single, "Baby Don't Dance" was the first to be co-written by drummer Ali Siadat.
 Music videos were released for both singles.

 Commercial performance

 The album debuted at number 8 on the Canadian Albums Chart selling 3,500 copies.

 Track listing

 All songs written by Ryan Guldemond, except where noted.